 About Federal Funding

 For the sake of academic freedom, we don't take a dime from the government.
+We are the only fully-accredited Catholic college listed in the Cardinal Newman Guide that does NOT accept federal money.

 You should know that Christendom College does not participate in Title IV Federal Student Financial Assistance Programs; this includes federal student loans.
 This was a prudential decision made by Christendom College to protect its freedom to teach the Catholic Faith without hindrance.
 However, the College has developed its own robust institutional financial assistance program that is competitive with colleges who do accept Title IV Federal Student Financial Assistance.